heiskr/u/README.md

 divide dividend=divisor divisor=36
 ```

-The anonymous function is defined as: `do arg1 arg2 ... \n block`
+The anonymous function is defined as: `to arg1 arg2 ... \n <indent> block`

 ```
-do col
+to col
   divide (sum col) (length col)
 ```

-Define functions using the following formation. `do` has special powers: you do not need to use parantheses around `do`.
+Define functions using the following formation. `to` has special powers: you do not need to use parantheses around `to`.

 ```
-set average do col
+set average to col
   divide (sum col) (length col)
 ```

 Every statement is an expression, so returns are only needed when wanting to return early.

 ```
-set average do col
+set average to col
   if equal (length col) 0
     return 0
   divide (sum col) (length col)